 - The supplement industry is poorly regulated and some may contain ingredients that are undeclared or even considered dangerous contaminants.

-- Some supplements contain ingredients that are prohibited by anti-doping codes of sports nutrition.
+- Some supplements contain ingredients prohibited by the anti-doping codes of sports nutrition.

 #2: Know When A Supplement Might Be Necessary